be4web/cuda-iris/README.md

 To get into the code:
-take a look at [src/iris.c](https://github.com/be4web/cuda-iris/blob/master/src/iris.c), uncomment the definition of `DEBUG` on [line 23](https://github.com/be4web/cuda-iris/blob/master/src/iris.c#L23) to get debug output and a ton of pictures which visualize the process
+take a look at [src/iris.c](https://github.com/be4web/cuda-iris/blob/master/src/iris.c), uncomment the definition of `DEBUG` on [line 23](https://github.com/be4web/cuda-iris/blob/master/src/iris.c#L23) to get debug output and a ton of pictures which visualize the process.

 Dependencies:
 * CUDA